 People with Alzheimer's often find it hard to complete daily tasks.
 Sometimes, people may have trouble driving to a familiar location, managing a budget at work or remembering the rules of a favorite game.

-What's typical?
+What's a typical age-related change?
 Occasionally needing help to use the settings on a microwave or to record a television show.

 Confusion with time or place